Scott DesJarlais

 Scott Eugene DesJarlais (/ˌdeɪʒɑːrˈleɪ/ DAY-zhar-LAY; born February 21, 1964) is an American politician and physician serving as the U.S. representative for since 2011.
 The district stretches across East and Middle Tennessee.
-He is a member of the Republican Party.
-He is best known for his antiabortion policies and being reelected amidst major scandals regarding his personal life that run counter to those policy views.
+He is a member of the Republican Party and a conservative.

 Early life, education, and medical career

 DesJarlais was born in 1964 in Des Moines, Iowa, to Joe DesJarlais, a barber, and Sylvia, a registered nurse.
 He grew up in Sturgis, South Dakota.
 Over ten years he, his parents and his brother and sister built their own house in Sturgis; his parents still live there.
 DesJarlais earned his undergraduate degree in Chemistry and Psychology from the University of South Dakota in 1987 and his Doctor of Medicine from the University of South Dakota School of Medicine in 1991.
 He moved to East Tennessee in 1993 to practice medicine as a generalist.